Dealing with damp

 In our undercover damp-proofing investigation (see below), we found that households could be spending hundreds of pounds on unnecessary damp-proofing treatment.

 In a snapshot assessment in 2012, Which? invited 11 damp-proofing companies to two houses with a total of three potential damp problems.
 These visits were then analysed by three damp-proofing experts, who found that in two thirds of cases the companies recommended unnecessary or inappropriate treatment, or missed the problem completely.

-Five of the 11 damp companies that visited the first property recommended completely unnecessary treatment according to the experts – some costing as much as £1,440 – when essentially they should have suggested asking a plumber to fix a leak.
+Five of the 11 damp companies that visited the first property recommended completely unnecessary treatment according to the experts – some costing as much as £1,440 – when really they should have suggested asking a plumber to fix a leak.

 In the second property, only two of the 11 companies recommended a suitable solution for the penetrating damp problem in the hallway.
 In this property five companies also failed to notice the likely damp penetration/rising damp problem at the front of the house.
-Of those who did identify it, only four recommended a suitable treatment.
+Of the six who did identify it, only four recommended a suitable treatment.

 Which? members can log in now to see the full findings from our investigation as well as all the prices in the tables below.
 If you're not a Which? member, you can gain instant access to all this information and thousands of reviews by joining Which? today.